 The academic book publishing arena is rapidly changing.
 The high cost of producing a hardcover book has made it increasingly difficult for researchers to secure publishing contracts with reputable publishers.
 This has led to a rise in the number of vanity publishers.
 Publications with most of these companies are not eligible for Excellence for Research in Australia (ERA) reporting and should be avoided.
-If you are in doubt about the status of a publisher seek advice from your peers, Office of Research Services or Librarian
+If you are in doubt about the status of a publisher, seek advice from your peers, the Research Services Coordinator or your School Librarian

 Books proposals for edited or authored books are either submitted for consideration or commissioned by a publisher.

 - Scan your bookshelves, reference lists, search results and confer with peers to identify possible publication outlets